Saved Results

 Frequently Asked Questions

-No. The Calvert formula calculates total carboplatin dose in milligrams, not mg/m2.
+No. The Calvert formula gives a total dose in milligrams.

 Evidence-based oncology decision support.
 Verify with clinical guidelines.